-SC Coworking provides a place for dedicated nomads to collaborate and achieve work-life balance.
+SC Cowork provides a place for dedicated nomads to collaborate and achieve work-life balance.
 The coliving and coworking spaces are designed to optimize space and access to necessities, and cut down on superfluous distractions like commute times.

 Each creative campus combines open workspaces, conference rooms, recreational amenities, and apartments for digital nomads.
 SC Coworking offers tons of flexibility with day passes to workspaces and rental terms as short as a week.

 Depending on your location, you can choose between single and double rooms, no-, half-, or full-board, and different tiers of room options to find the perfect fit for your budget.
 You can enjoy up to 20% off for booking month-long terms.

 How to Get the Best Price on a Monthly Rental for the Ultimate Digital Nomad Lifestyle